God's love, Jesus, love, relationships

 My prayer this week is to have the awareness to recognize ways to serve my neighbors…and the courage to act.

-Please let me know how I may specifically pray for you.
+And please let me know how I may pray for you.

 I’ve been acutely focused on wounds these past few months.